Mental disorders: various disorders of the human psyche. Types of mental disorders

 mental disorder -

-Anxiety disorders: People with anxiety disorders react to certain objects or situations with fear or horror, as well as physical signs of anxiety or nervousness, such as a racing heart or sweating.
-An anxiety disorder is diagnosed when the person's response is inappropriate for the situation, if the person cannot control the response, or if the anxiety interferes with normal functioning.
-Anxiety disorders: generalized anxiety disorder, post-traumatic stress disorder (PTSD), obsessive-compulsive disorder (OCD), panic disorder, social anxiety disorder, and specific phobias.
+Anxiety Disorders: People with anxiety disorders react to certain objects or situations with fear or horror, as well as physical signs anxiety or nervousness, such as rapid heartbeat or sweating.
+An anxiety disorder is diagnosed when a person's response is inappropriate to the situation, if the person is unable to control the response, or if anxiety interferes with normal functioning.
+Anxiety disorders: generalized disorder anxiety, post-traumatic stress disorder(PTSD), obsessive-compulsive disorder (OCD), panic syndrome, disorder social anxiety and specific phobias.

-Eating Disorders: Eating disorders involve excessive emotions, attitudes, and behaviors related to weight and food.
-Anorexia nervosa, bulimia nervosa, and binge eating disorder are the most common eating disorders.
+Eating Disorders: Eating disorders involve excessive emotions, attitudes and behaviors related to weight and food.
+Anorexia nervosa, bulimia nervosa and binge eating disorder are the most common eating disorders.

 What diseases cause mental disorders: